marcoalopez/GrainSizeTools/DOCS/getting_started.md

 ECD was converted to linear intercepts using de Hoff and Rhines (1968) correction
 ============================================================================
 ```
-You can pass an array of values instead of a scalar as input
+You can pass  as input an array of grain size values instead of a scalar

 ```python
 ameans = np.array([12.23, 13.71, 12.76, 11.73, 12.69, 10.67])